sisrfeng/coc-wiki/Completion-with-sources.md

 Coc have full featured support for completion of LSP, and doesn't bother `completeopt` of vim.

-## Highlights of coc completion

-* All completion sources runs in parallel.
-* Use buffer update events of neovim for synchronize buffer contents.
-* Trigger async completion without timer, does filter with new input on completion finished .
-* Filter previous completion items when possible to prevent unnecessary completion request.
-* Filter completion items on `<backspace>` when possible.
-* Full support of completion item definition in LSP, including `snippetTextFormat`, `additionalTextEdit`, `sortText` etc.
-* Always fuzzy match and smart case (lower case letter is case insensitive, upper case letter must have strict match).
-* Does filter on TextChangedP when necessary.
-* Does completion resolve on change completion item, echo detail when found.
-* Change and restore your `completeopt` option during completion (you can keep use `preview,menu` for other completion).

 ## Trigger mode of completion

 COC have 3 different trigger modes: